MatsuriMW/Workflows-and-Dotfiles/README.md

-This is a collection of my often-use alfred workflows.
+This is a collection of my often-use alfred workflows and my .zshrc file.
 It's currently under construction.
 # Internet